HEAVEN:

 all-consuming way.

-fascinating are theologians who say God will actually be connected to our
+theologians say God will actually be connected to our minds.

 Rev. William G. Most writes: